digitalbricklayer/techteapotcom/content/posts/open-source-network-management-buzz-comparison-2008.md

 Whilst search volume is an interesting metric for network management tools, it is not intended to be in any way indicative of the usefulness of a particular tool.
 If you want to choose a tool, start from your own requirements first and select a tool from that.
 <h2>Open Source Network Management System Trends</h2>
-First up is a comparison of the major open source network management systems. <a href="http://www.nagios.org/">Nagios</a>, as one of the oldest open source projects in network management,Â  still has a huge community of users and, in spite of a number of very good competitors, appears to be holding its own.
+First up is a comparison of the major open source network management systems. <a href="http://www.nagios.org/">Nagios</a>, as one of the oldest open source projects in network management, still has a huge community of users and, in spite of a number of very good competitors, appears to be holding its own.

 <a href="http://oss.oetiker.ch/mrtg/">MRTG</a> during 2008 does show signs of continued decline.
 Hardly surprising given that a number of very capable competitors exist that are much easier to install and configure.